matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/AggregatedMetric.md

 #### Signature

-- It does not return anything.
+- It returns a `string` value.

 <a name="getdocumentation" id="getdocumentation"></a>
 <a name="getDocumentation" id="getDocumentation"></a>
 ### `getDocumentation()`

 Returns a string describing what the metric represents.

-The result will be included in report metadata
-API output, including processed reports.
+The result will be included in report metadata API output, including processed reports.

 Implementing this method is optional.